evanvnguyen/cecs326-operating-systems-labs/project3/README.txt

 Group: Evan Nguyen 025625195

 NOTE: This Makefile utilizes clang instead of gcc.
 To compile the source, ensure you have the latest version of clang installed on your machine.
-If skip this portion if clang is installed.
+You can skip this portion if clang is installed.
 If you would rather use gcc, see
 below:

 Changing the Makefile to use gcc: